-Progress report for SNE24-002-DE
+Final report for SNE24-002-DE

 Project Information

-This program would be offered to forty extension professionals from the University of Delaware and Delaware State University.
+Objective: This program will be offered to forty extension professionals from the University of Delaware and Delaware State University.
 The opportunity to participate in the programs will be announced through the agricultural leadership team meetings, where a schedule will be shared with topics and objectives for the program.
 The topics focusing on utilizing tools and techniques that increase ASP’s skills to be more impactful in communications will be delivered in person through workshops to build skill set and knowledge, as part of this training the new knowledge will be applied through various methods to put in practice what has been learned.
 This will be accomplished through role playing and planning with discussions to follow to further develop the participants skill.
 The topics will be part of the Ag Team agenda allowing for an extended meeting.
 Each topic will be have three hours dedicated to increasing knowledge then skill building and application.

 -Understanding Artificial Intelligence: How, When and Where it can be utilized to increase success.